 The general rule is that the residence permit must be granted and the UT-card picked up before entering Sweden.
 It can take up to four weeks, from the time you have received your decision, for the card to be made and sent to the Embassy.

 To know when the Embassy has received the UT-card please see contact information.
+(You will be redirected to our page regarding contact information)

 You can then pick up your UT-card in person and do not forget to bring your passport.
 You can also authorize (give power of attorney to) another person to receive the UT-card on your behalf.
 The power of attorney has to be signed by the applicant / holder of permit and must be presented for the Embassy as well as a copy of the passport.
 You find the power of attorney below.